 Class 3 eBikes

 Class 3 electric bikes are pedal-assisted up to 28 mph.
-Similar to Class 1 electric bikes, once you reach the top speed, the motor will cease its assistance, and only kick back in once you drop under the maximum velocity.
-Class 3 electric bikes tend to have higher capacity batteries, measured in Wh (watt-hours), as well as more powerful motors, to support longer rides and often more demanding terrain.
-With these features, Class 3 electric bikes also tend to be a bit more expensive than Class 1 electric bikes.
+Similar to Class 1 electric bikes, the motor will cease its assistance once you reach the top speed.
+Class 3 electric bikes tend to have higher capacity batteries, measured in Wh (watt-hours).
+They also have more powerful motors, to support longer rides and more demanding terrain.
+With these features, Class 3 ebikes also tend to be a bit more expensive than Class 1 ebikes.View Class 3 eBikes

 Class 2 eBikes

-We hope this helps answer any questions you may have had on the topic of ebike classes.
-Picking the right bike for you will depend on your riding style, the distances, and the terrain you most typically cover, as well as the type of routes you travel.
-For example, if you have a commute exceeding 10 miles, the speed and range that is afforded by a Class 3 bike may be the most practical and appealing option.
+We hope this helps answer any questions you may have had on electric bike classes.
+Picking the right bike for you will depend on your riding style, the distances, the terrain you cover, and the type of routes you travel.
+For example, if you have a commute exceeding 10 miles, the speed and range of a Class 3 bike may be the best option.

 Be advised: laws regarding electric bikes vary by state.
-New legislation is being passed every year as eBikes grow in popularity and in number.
+New legislation is being passed every year as eBikes grow in popularity.
 People for Bikes is one of our favorite resources for keeping up to date.

 Class 3 eBike Spotlight